akhilsaini/aws-csa-2017/README.md

 - EC2 – 1 subnet equals 1 Availability Zone.
 - Default VPC & Security group is created in when you create your account.
 - Default CloudWatch monitoring – every 5 mins.
 Can enabled advanced monitoring to check at interval of each minute.
-- Volume – Virtual Hard Disk
+- Volume – Virtual Hard Disk.

-- Tag everything on AWS
+- Tag everything on AWS.

-- Default Linux EC2 username is ec2-user
+- Default Linux EC2 username is ec2-user.

-- Default Windows EC2 username is Administrator
+- Default Windows EC2 username is Administrator.
 - Termination protection is turned off by default.
 You need to turn it on.

-- By default when instance is terminated, root volume is deleted.
+- By default when instance(EBS-Backed) is terminated, root volume is deleted.
 But you can turn if off at the time of instance creation by unchecking the **delete on termination** checkbox.
 - System Status Check – Overall health of hosting infrastructure.
-If they arise, Terminate instance and recreate
+If they arise, Terminate instance and recreate.
 - Instance Status Check – Health of instance.
 If they arise, reboot the instance.
+- By default root volumne( from AWS Given AMIs ) can't be encrypted(though you can use third party tools like bitlocker for windows) while external EBS volume can be encrypted at the time of attaching that EBS volume to instance.
+To encrypt the root volumne you need to create copy/AMI from that EC2 instance and at the time of this copying process you can encrypt that.

 ## EC2 Security Groups